fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 {% enddocs %}

 {% docs rpt_ping_metric_first_last_versions %}

-**Description:**  First and Last Versions for Ping Metrics by Edition and Prerelease
+**Description:**  First and Last Versions for Ping Metrics by Edition and Prerelease.
+For xMAU/PI reporting, this model is used to determine the version in which a metric was introduced.
 - This table provides First and Last Application Versions along with Installation Counts by Metric, Ping Edition and Prerelease.

 **Data Grain:**
 - metrics_path